Greece celebrates 200 years of independence in pared-back ceremony

 After almost 400 years under Ottoman Turkish rule, Greek revolutionaries launched an uprising in 1821, and with help from foreign sympathizers from countries including Britain, France and Russia, won their independence in 1832.

-Saluting the resilience of the Greek people during the “desperately difficult years” of the economic crisis, Prince Charles said the world now needed to rebuild after the coronavirus, which has plunged Greece back into deep recession.
+Saluting the resilience of the Greek people during the “desperately difficult years” of the economic crisis, Prince Charles said the world needed to rebuild after COVID-19, which has plunged Greece back into deep recession.

 He added: “perhaps we can take some inspiration from the courage, determination and the ambition of 1821.”